malisha81/magento2-webserver-test/README.md

 <pre>ansible-playbook -i ./inventory.ini --private-key="am2.key" database.yml</pre>

-INFO: ansible wont setup root sure, but will install python module to control databases and users from ansible configuration and tasks
+INFO: Ansible will not setup root user, but will install python module to control databases and users from ansible configuration and tasks

 <h2> Setup Magento 2 </h2>